jhu-data-services/data-cleaning-openrefine/README.md

 ## Description of Files
 - Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains files you will need for the workshop:
+- In-ClassScripts: This folder contains additional files you will need for the workshop:
     - OpenRefine_WorkshopGuide.docx
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning